 With numerous people living with IBS, it is not surprising that questions about whether IBS is hereditary or not have increased.

 Countless studies have shown that IBS accumulates in families.

-In one study, researchers found that patients with IBS were two or three times more likely to have one close relative with the condition and male and female patients were equally likely to have family members with IBS.
+In one study, researchers found that patients with IBS were two or three times more likely to have one close relative with the condition.

 Another study reported that patients whose relatives have IBS were also more likely to report the environmental factors of previous intestinal infections, abuse, anxiety or depression.

 In 2014, the Mayo Clinic published a study in which researchers found a distinct genetic defect in patients who have a subset of IBS.
 The genetic defect is a mutation in the SCN5A gene.
 The gene affects a sodium channel in the smooth muscle of the bowel disturbing digestive function.

 The study focused on 584 patients with IBS and 1,380 control subjects.
 Researchers studied the sodium channels and found that 2.2% of people with IBS had the defect in the SCN5A gene and further studies supported these results.

 Researchers found that patients with the defect in the SCN5A gene were more likely to have constipation-predominant IBS.

 Researchers treated an IBS patient with the mutation in the SCN5A gene using a drug called mexiletine.
 Mexiletine improved the function of the sodium channel and alleviated constipation and abdominal pain in the individual.
 The study's authors only reported the success of this treatment for one patient.
 However, one study author expressed hope regarding long-term treatment of IBS based on the study results.
 The author suggested that there may be a future treatment for the condition of IBS rather than just the symptoms associated with it.